shostakovich/mugim/source/_posts/2012-12-03-ruby-reading-the-source-code-of-openstruct.markdown

 ## Initializing an OpenStruct

-You can create an OpenStuct with a hash - or you just create a new OpenStruct without any attributes.
+You can create an OpenStuct using hash - or without any attributes.

 {% codeblock .initialize.rb %}
 def initialize(hash=nil)